bids-standard/bids-website/_pages/governance.md

 BIDS specification by supporting the members of the Maintainers Group in their responsibilities.

+An *Active Contributor* is defined as a contributor that is reachable via the email address they provided to the BIDS Maintainers team, and responds to correspondence by the BIDS group
+(for example, Maintainers/Steering Group or the BIDS community at large).
+Contributors may explicitly opt in or out of activity at any time.
+The Maintainers Group is responsible for providing transparent procedures for contributors to opt in/out as well as providing procedures for removing non-responsive members from the list of active contributors.
+In case of no response,
+a grace period of two years is in place before a formerly active contributor loses their "active" status.

 ### BIDS Advisory Group

 This group contains previous BEP Working Group Leads.